CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 SP, SPS: See P.

+NCH, SCH: See H.

-SCH: Contrast Manual vs Revised. xxx
+xxx SCH: Contrast Manual vs Revised.

-xxx someone, who?? described it as touch and reverse, spin around and continue

-xxx

 S is vertical when written alone, to differentiate from E.